-What this verse says to me is, the human estimation of wisdom is shortsighted and often based on the popular vote.
-My mama used to put it like this, ” If everyone is jumping off a tall building does that make it a good idea”?
+What this verse says to me is, the human estimation of wisdom can be shortsighted and often based on the popular vote.
+My mama used to put it like this, If everyone is jumping off a tall building does that make it a good idea?”

-Our little unwise selves(humans) like to square everything up and put it in a box, where it’s contained.
+We humans like to square everything up so we can put it into to box where it’s contained.
 It makes us feel better like we have control over life, our circumstances.
-We do it with people too.
+We do this with people too.
 We generalize and make assumptions.

 But the God who made us doesn’t look at us that way.
 No, He knows the truth about us.
 He says we are fearfully and wonderfully made (Psalm 139:14).
 Each of us unique.
-Our fingerprints are different, our personalities, our DNA.
+Our fingerprints, our personalities, our DNA are all different.

 No one knew this better than David, the shepherd boy who was to be king.
-First Samuel 17 is where we find the story of David still just a boy tending sheep, volunteering to go up against Goliath the Philistine giant.
+The first chapter of Samuel, verse 17 is where we find David still just a boy tending sheep, volunteering to go up against Goliath the Philistine giant.
 King Saul agrees to let him fight and promptly fits David with his own fighting equipment, a tunic, a coat of armor, complete with a bronze helmet for his head and sword for his tunic.
 This was the appropriate garb for fighting.
-Everyone knew it because every warrior wore it.
-It was good for them it should be good for David.
+Everyone knew this because every warrior wore it.
+If it was good for them it should be good for David.
 Right?